Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you infrequently clean your windows, you’ll need to clean up the skylight more frequently.
-Plus, installing the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
+If you infrequently tidy your windows, you’ll need to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean the outside of a skylight.

 Skylight Cost Elements.

-The majority of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the rate.
-If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the rate.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 Size (Width by Height) Price.